 Appropriately designed street crossings are essential for a functional and safe trail network.
-Generally speaking, trail crossings are best located on local streets, which have much lower speeds and fewer lanes than larger street types, making surface crossings at easier to control.
-Collector Streets have more lanes, more traffic, and faster speeds, conditions that require enhanced crossing solutions such as the installation of warning lights or crossing signals and HAWK Beacons (High-Intensity Activated crosswalks), a traffic control device used to stop road traffic and allow pedestrians and cyclists to cross safely.
+Generally speaking, trail crossings are best located on local streets, which have much lower speeds and fewer lanes than larger street types.
+Collector Streets have more lanes, more traffic, and faster speeds, conditions that require enhanced crossing solutions such as the installation of warning lights or crossing signals and HAWK (High-Intensity Activated crossWalK) Beacons, a traffic control device used to stop road traffic and allow pedestrians and cyclists to cross safely.